Balays/SARS-CoV2_ONT_data/README.md

 The scripts can be used with other *.bam* files, reference genomes and/or parameters as well to import, filter and anyalze of alignments in *R*.
 For example to dereplicate alignments into *Transcripts*.
 The settings and the "metadata.tsv" file has to be modified accordingly.

-minimap2 is has to be in the path for the mapping part, and the required R packages must be installed before the scirpts can be run.
+minimap2 has to be in the path for the mapping part ("minimap.sh"), the genome analysis toolkit (GATK) for the conversion of *.bam* files to *.fastq* ("fastqfrombam.sh"); and the required R packages must be installed before the scirpts can be run.